KernFerm/GameplayGuardian/README.md

 ### 🎉 Features:

-- **📢 Active Engagement:** Keeps the chat bustling with automated, fun messages to ensure there’s always something happening.
+- **📢 Active Engagement:** GameplayGuardian automatically generates messages based on stream activities and viewer interactions, ensuring there’s never a dull moment.
+It's like having an energetic host who's always on cue!

-- **🤖 Chat Companion:** Whether you're deeply involved in gameplay or just hanging out, GameplayGuardian is here to keep the conversation flowing.
+- **🤖 Chat Companion:** GameplayGuardian isn't just a bot; it's a part of the stream.
+Whether you're deeply involved in gameplay or just hanging out, our bot keeps the conversation flowing, responding to chat cues and enhancing the communal vibe.

-- **🛡️ Compliance and Safety:** Operates within the bounds of Twitch's regulations, ensuring a safe and welcoming environment for all viewers.
+- **🛡️ Compliance and Safety:** Built to respect both Twitch's regulations and community guidelines, GameplayGuardian ensures a safe and welcoming environment for all viewers.
+It actively prevents spam and monitors chat health without being intrusive.

 ### 🌈 Get Involved: